adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 :   DERMATO-LY-sis, abnormal laxation of the skin; LITHO-dia-lysis, solution of calculi in the urinary bladder; breaking up of a vesical calculus before its removal; LY-sin, a cell-dissolving substance

 MENING-
+:   'membrane'
-:   'membrane', especially 'meninges, membranes enveloping the brain and spinal cord' ('MENINX') :   MENING-uria, presence or passage of membranous shreds in the urine; MENING-itis, inflammation of the membranes of the brain or spinal cord
+:   usually applies to the meninges, the three membranes (the dura mater, arachnoid, and pia mater) that line the skull and vertebral canal and enclose the brain and spinal cord ('MENINX'); MENING-uria, presence or passage of membranous shreds in the urine; MENING-itis, inflammation of the membranes of the brain or spinal cord

 METR-
 :   'uterus'